nos1dot618/gotps/README.md

 > Go OTP Server for integration with the [gibotp](https://github.com/hyouteki/gibotp) Android application.
 > This server registers devices and requests OTPs from specified services by sending notifications to the registered device.
+---

+# Getting Started
+1. Ensure you have Go installed and set up on your system.
+2. Ensure you have correctly added all the API keys, tokens, credentials, etc. in the `creds.bashrc.tmpl` and rename it to `creds.bashrc`.
+3. Give `run_server.sh` script executable permission using `chmod +x run_server.sh`.
+4. Run the server and admin portal using the command `./run_server.sh`.
+---

 # API documentation
 Server exposes two endpoints.